 The first piece of scuba equipment you should get is a scuba mask.
-But there are so many masks out there… How do you tell if it’s a good one or a bad one?
-This is why we made a guide to help you pick out a scuba mask or a snorkel mask in 4 easy steps!
-The Scuba Mask or Snorkel mask is the first piece scuba equipment what you normally get.
+But there are so many masks out there, how do you tell if it’s a good one or a bad one?
+This is why we’ve made a guide to help you pick out a scuba mask or a snorkel mask in 4 easy steps!

 To read the original article on 50ft Below, please visit their website here.

 Scuba Mask Buying Guide Step 1: Does the Scuba Mask fit me?